Major Section: BOOKS

 ACL2's regression suite is typically run on the community books, using

-s.
-Here are the six steps to follow to create a Makefile
+Makefiles.
+Here are the six steps to follow to create a Makefile for

 a directory that contains books to be certified, and certify them using that